RandallThompson/band_pics/DATABASE.md

 # Database Implementation

-This document describes the SQLite database implementation for the Band Pics application.
+This document describes the SQLite database implementation for the Buffalo Music Scene application.

 ## Overview